dlaskowski23/WebScraper/README.md

 - **Data Scraping:** Real-time scraping of stock data from Yahoo Finance.
 - **Data Storage:** Storing scraped data in MongoDB for retrieval.
 - **Web Interface:** A simple and interactive web interface to display the stock data with sorting functionality.

-## Contributing

-Feel free to fork this project and contribute.
-Any contributions you make are greatly appreciated.